 2020 California Consumer Plastic Recycling Survey

 The purpose of the survey is to document and analyze credible data to enable Californians to make effective decisions to reduce plastic waste and improve recycling.
-The information was found in the public domain in July 2020 and is kept updated.
+The information was found in the public domain in July 2020.
 Traceable links to the sources of the data are provided.
 The information has been peer-reviewed by waste and recycling experts.
 Submission of new data and revisions to referenced data is welcomed.
-Please send information to email@example.com Surveys and data shown on full screen devices only.
+Please send information to firstname.lastname@example.org Surveys and data shown on full screen devices only.

 Which Consumer Plastic Items are Recyclable in California?